 Tumors can either be malignant or benign.
 A benign tumor means that it is just a growth of tissue that generally is not a cause for concern.
 On the other hand, malignant tumors are cancer.

 One way of finding out if a tumor is malignant or benign is to get a biopsy or a tissue sample tested.
 This can help your doctor identify whether or not a growth or lump in your body is cancerous or not.

 One of the warning signs of cancer is indigestion or difficulty swallowing.
-These symptoms are a possible sign of esophageal cancer or pancreatic cancer.
+These symptoms are a possible sign of esophageal cancer, gastric cancer, or pancreatic cancer.

-This in turn can cause a person to have pain when swallowing, or a feeling that there is a lump stuck in their throat.
+Due to the tumor blocking the food, a person develops pain when swallowing, or have a feeling that there is a lump stuck in their throat.

-Indigestion on the other hand, is one of the common signs of pancreatic cancer or cancer of the pancreas.
+Indigestion on the other hand, is one of the common signs of pancreatic cancer.
 This can cause a painful or burning feeling in the chest, or a bitter, unpleasant taste in the mouth.

 It is important to note, however, that these symptoms are not necessarily exclusive to cancer.
 Other health problems can also manifest these symptoms, so it would be a good idea to still seek medical attention.

 Among the warning signs of cancer, an obvious change in a mole or wart is one of the easiest to spot.

 If you notice that you have a mole or a wart that changes color, grows bigger or shrinks, or even moves to a different location, then it might be a sign that there is a cancerous growth in that area.